 Risk is always a critical component of investment and lending.
 Real estate credit is no exception, based in part on the nature of the product itself but also from risks in the market in which the facility is operating in.
 That is why it is important to find a specialist credit manager focused on prudent and disciplined analysis of credit risk on a deal-by-deal basis, with a proven track record of deploying capital at scale and delivering consistent performance through-the-cycle.
 In the hands of an experienced manager, the secured nature of real estate credit and its position in the capital structure can minimise income volatility and downside risk.

+This insight is the first in our Real Estate Credit Investment Series, to view the full series please click here.
 For more information about our real estate credit capabilities and solutions, please get in touch.